-The following Symphony with Choral Epilogue has been called "An Illuminated Symphony," and is intended for performance in a large Hall or Theatre, either with a lighted display of the words, or without them, in the ordinary manner.
-In the former case the object to be attained is an effect of dignity, mystery and solemnity, by a combination of poetry and music simultaneously concentrated upon the same ideas.
-It is particularly to be noted that for full effect EITHER the Poem OR the Music should be known well beforehand.
-Their combination will not then be found otherwise than harmonious during the actual performance.
+The following Symphony with Choral Epilogue has been called "An Illuminated Symphony," and is intended for performance in a large Hall or Theatre.

+The object to be obtained is an effect of dignity, mystery and solemnity, by a combination of poetry and music simultaneously concentrated upon the same ideas.

 The Theatre or Hall should be in darkness, if possible, both previous to and during the performance of the Orchestra.
-The Orchestra is intended to consist of 85 to 100 performers, together with about 150 to 200 Men's Voices, and should, as far as possible, be invisible, behind a screen of plants, palms, or foliage-or thin, extremely lofty, decoratively hung festoons and columns of dark, richly-coloured veilings designed not to destroy the sound-and behind the Screen upon which the Poem is projected.
+The Orchestra is intended to consist of 85 to 100 performers, together with about 150 to 200 Men's Voices, and should, as far as possible, be invisible, behind a screen of plants, palms, or foliage-or thin, extremely lofty, decoratively hung festoons and columns of dark, richly-coloured veilings designed not to destroy the sound-and behind the Screen for the Poem.

 The lights on the music-stands should be closely and heavily shaded.
-The choir should learn their short part by heart, in order to dispense with lights; or their lights should be heavily shaded also.
-Otherwise the eyes of the audience will be fatigued by distraction between the bright lettering on the Screen and the brightness behind the Screen.
+The choir should learn their short part by heart, in order to dispense with lights.

-The Screen for the Poem should be about $17\frac{1}{2}$ feet square, in a large hall such as the Queen's Hall, in London.
+The Screen for the Poem should be about $17\frac{1}{2}$ feet square, in a large hall such as the Queen's Hall.

-From the Galleries, or some other position behind the Audience, Limelight or Electric Light from Dissolving Lanterns should cast the words of the poem on the Screen, in exact time with the changes of the music of the Orchestra, as the Symphony proceeds.
+From the Galleries, or some other position behind the Audience, Limelight or Electric Light from Dissolving Lanterns should cast the words of the poem on the Screen, in exact time with the changes of the music of the Orchestra as the Symphony proceeds.
 The words should slightly precede the corresponding music.
-An expert musician will be required to take his place and read the score beside the lantern, and signal the changes to the lantern operator.

-The Audience should if possible be ushered, at the opening of the performance, into semidarkness.
+The Audience should if possible be ushered, at the opening of the performance, into darkness.

-It is important that the whole mise-en-scène should be so arranged as to present a scene of decorative beauty, even if the lights are turned up at the close.
-It would be artistic (where possible) to design supports and decorative framings of the text, by an arrangement of dark, simple draperies round the text on the Screen.
+It is important that the whole misc-en-scène should be so arranged as to present a scene of decorative beauty, even if the lights are turned up at the close, which is by no means desirable.
+While in darkness, the margins of the Screen may represent some simple columnar design, in the classic style, enclosing the words of the Poem.
+This marginal design might be projected upon the Screen from one lantern : but it would be more artistic (where possible) to make the actual supports and framings of the text themselves real and decorative, by an arrangement of dark simple draperies round the text on the Screen.
+These draperies should harmonise in colour with the colour of the lettering.

-The lantern slides will probably be found to contain, as a rule, two stanzas or from eight to twelve lines; and when the lantern is, say, eighty-six feet from the Screen, the magnified type should be about eight inches high on the Screen.
-White lettering on a black ground is far the most effective.
-In changing the slides, great care should be taken to do so in smooth and easy fashion, avoiding awkward jerks.
+The lantern slides will probably be found to contain, as a rule, two stanzas or about twelve lines; and the magnified type should be about eight inches high.
+Pale green lettering on a black ground is effective.
+In changing the slides great care should be taken to do so in smooth and easy fashion, avoiding awkward jerks.

-Öther details respecting the proper manner of performance may be obtained upon application to Messrs.
+Other details respecting the proper manner of performance may be obtained upon application to Messrs.
 Novello.
 Veilings and slides may be obtained from the Owner of the Proprietary Rights, through Messrs.
 Novello.
-The Poem may be obtained separately, price 18.
-6d. in paper, and 28.
-6d. in boards, from Methuen & Co., Essex Street, London; Mr. Henry Holt publishes it in the U.S. America.

 The Symphony was first performed, before Royalty, at the Queen's Hall on January 20, 1908, together with the Symphonic Poem "The Shepherd," by Herbert Trench and W. H. Bell, which served as Prelude, and the Song, "Come, let us make love deathless," by Joseph Holbrooke, which served as Interlude.
-This Concert was repeated on January 27, 1908.